tvbeek/vale.sh/src/lib/content/vale-ini.md

 ## Global configuration

-In addition to project-specific configurations, Vale also supports a global configuration file and `StylesPath`.
+In addition to project-specific configurations, Vale also supports a global configuration file.
 The expected location of the global configuration depends on your operating system:

 | OS      | Search Locations                                   |
 | :------ | :------------------------------------------------- |